 All avant-garde currents of anti-historicism in architecture after 1919 describe the concept of modernism.
 The Bauhaus is a current of that.
 New and industrially manufactured building materials such as concrete, steel and glass were employed, moving away from the purely decorative to the experimental use of materials, shapes and colours, with a clear focus on functionality.
 In addition to the more clearly structured forms, curved or even expressive forms also made an appearance.

-Particularly prominent are the six large Berlin Modernist housing estates dating from the 1920s, which were added to the UNESCO World Heritage List in 2008.
+Particularly prominent are the six large Berlin Modernism housing estates dating from the 1920s, which were added to the UNESCO World Heritage List in 2008.
 But buildings that sprung up much later, such as the Jewish Museum, constitute modern architecture too.

 Grand Tour of Modernism